-As you know by now, over here at Sendwithus we’re a team of Email nerds and like to keep on top of email news and happenings in the email world.
-Recently, Gmail made a few changes that affect the lives of email designers, developers and strategists – we want to be sure you’re in the know.
+Here at Sendwithus, we’re a team of email nerds who like to keep on top of email news and happenings.
+Gmail recently made a few changes that affect the lives of email designers, developers, and strategists and we want to be sure you’re in the know.

-This means that coding for emails will be easier and your message will be formatted as originally intended, regardless of viewing on a desktop, portrait mode on a phone, or landscape mode on a tablet; the styles will be able to update based upon width, rotation, and resolution making sure your responsive design emails display great on every device.
+Support for CSS means that coding emails will be easier and your message will be formatted as originally intended, regardless of which device it’s viewed on.
+Whether on a desktop, in portrait mode on a phone, or in landscape mode on a tablet, the styles will update based upon width, rotation, and resolution to make sure your responsive emails look great on every device.

-Previously, Gmail has not supported <style> code of any type in the <head> of an email, which forced email designers to use an inliner to compile their emails and make sure they look pretty.
-(Sidebar, Sendwithus already had a CSS inliner built into our editor and took care of the extra work for you at send time).
-What’s even better is that without all of the extra code of inlining, it’ll also reduce the code size of huge emails – this means less time required for coding and faster load times for subscribers.
+Previously, Gmail did not support any <style> code in the <head> of an email, which forced email designers to inline style elements.
+(Sidebar: Sendwithus has always had a built-in CSS inliner that does the heavy lifting for you).
+Without all the extra code of inlining, size of emails is reduced, meaning less coding time for designers and developers, and faster load times for subscribers.
 You can review the official Gmail CSS documentation here.

-What’s awesome about this is not only that improvements are being made, but that Gmail even made an announcement of the changes before making the updates.
-After years of at times, a strained relationship, it seems like a bit of an olive branch between inbox providers and email developers.
-This Gmail change in addition to the recently announced partnership with Litmus + Microsoft, will hopefully lead to a more cooperative world for all of us in the Email industry.
+In what might be indicative of a sea-change, Gmail announced the changes before they took effect.
+After years of a sometimes strained relationship, this early announcement might be a bit of an olive branch between inbox providers and email developers.
+Coming so close on the heels of the recently announced partnership between Litmus and Microsoft, this Gmail change will hopefully lead to a more cooperative world for all of us in the email industry.